slegr002/IMDbAutomationTaskGit/README.md

 SignInToIMDbAccount.feature

 CreatingNewIMDbUserAccount.feature -> Did not complete this test scenario because the site has a Captcha feature setup.
-Therefore, when attempting to create an account, the automation software would either need the development team to provide an environment
+Therefore, when attempting to create an account, the automation software would either need the development team to provide an environment that has the captcha disabled.
 This is to prevent hackers from crashing the server.

 # Tasks